numirias/pytest-json-report/README.md

   json_report_file (string) target file to save JSON report ...
 ```
+If your report files are getting uncomfortably large, try `--json-report-no-streams` or `--json-report-summary`.

 ## Format

-The JSON report contains metadata of the session and an array of test result objects:
+The JSON report contains metadata of the session, a summary and an array of test result objects:

 ```python
 {